ss3sim/ss3sim/cran-comments.md

 * win-builder (R devel)

 ## R CMD check results
-The 1 Note and 1 Error are addressed above in the resubmission comments.
+The 1 Note is addressed above in the resubmission comments.
 Locally on Windows (R 3.6.1) there are no Notes, Warnings, or Errors.

 ## Downstream dependencies